jearndt/NeuroNetV1/README.md

 # Convert Images to Poissonian Spikes

 Convert your image data to a Poisson spike source to be able to use with Spiking Neural Networks.
+## Technique
+Poisson Spike Train Generation
+  *Rate Coding*
+    *Count Rate*: This is the closest category where Poisson Spike Train Generation can be placed.
+The method involves counting spikes generated over a time window, where the count rate is influenced by the pixel intensity.

 <div align="center">
   <table>